edarruiz/ArchitectCodingChallenge/README.md

 ## Additional information
 You do not need to worry how the application loads the dataset from the json file.
 I put the <code>people.json</code> file as an embedded resource inside the application layer, so the API handles the file system needed to persist and query the required data.
 For this task I created a custom In-memory database implementation based on this test needs.

-I did not implemented the unit tests for all classes existing in the codebase, but to demonstrate I know how to use the patterns and the good pratices, I've implemented a lot of unit tests for the core classes, for example, inheritance core classes, domain core classes and infrastructure core classes, using both traditional unit tests and also using mocks and fakes.
+I did not fully implemented the unit tests for all classes existing in the codebase, but to demonstrate I know how to use the patterns and the good pratices, I've implemented a lot of unit tests for the core classes, for example, inheritance core classes, domain core classes and infrastructure core classes, using both traditional unit tests and also using mocks and fakes.

 ## 2. My business perspective, design thinking and decision making for this solution
 Every good software solution is always preceeded by a good understanding of the bussines needs, their goals, the market rules and the end-user expectations.